apache/helix/src/site/markdown/tutorial_participant.md

      manager.connect();
 ```

-Helix doesn\'t know what it means to change from OFFLIN\-\-\>ONLINE or ONLINE\-\-\>OFFLINE.
+Helix doesn\'t know what it means to change from OFFLINE\-\-\>ONLINE or ONLINE\-\-\>OFFLINE.
 The following code snippet shows where you insert your system logic for these two state transitions.

 ```
 public class OnlineOfflineStateModelFactory extends